 Wash the carrots, leeks and potatoes in tepid running water (cold is okay too).
+Or soak in a tub of water with baking soda dissolved in it.
 When washing the leeks cut at regular intervals and splay the sheaths open and wash thoroughly – they usually have sand grains in them and its good to get them out.
 Peel the onion and set aside.
 Peel the garlic and chop or crush in the mortar with the pestle.
 Chop the celery and or the leeks as desired.

 De-bone the chickie and save the bones.

 Pour ½ to 1 cup of the Chardonnay into a measuring cup and set aside

 Coat the bottom of your pot with a generous splash of cooking oil and heat.
 You can tell if the oil is hot enough by running your hand under tap water or filtered water and dribbling the water into the pot.
 When it sizzles the oil is hot.
 Turn the heat on your stove down to a low flame or setting.